-- 1. The BCPS is a civil citation or prearrest diversion program subject to the requirements of F.S.
-985.12. - 2.
-BCPS is not entering criminal prearrest diversion data in DJJ's Prevention Web as it should. - 3.
-Entering prearrest diversion data in Prevention Web, and all diversion decision-makers having access to that data is paramount to effective diversion decision-making. - 4.
-The Commission concurs with DJJ's findings in its July 1, 2019, report.
+- 1. Contrary to the District's assertion otherwise, the BCPS PROMISE program is a civil citation or pre-arrest diversion program subject to the requirements of F.S.
+985.12. - BCPS is not currently entering criminal pre-arrest diversion data in DJJ's Prevention Web as it should. - 3.
+Entering pre-arrest diversion data in Prevention Web is required by law and all diversion decision-makers having access to that data is paramount to effective decision-making regarding youth.

+4. The Commission concurs with DJJ's findings and recommendations in its July 1, 2019, report, except that school districts should not be permitted to operate diversion programs outside the scope of F.S.
+985.12.